Back to top

 HRD, Lawyer

-Aleksey Ladin is a Russian human rights defender and lawyer who has been working to provide legal aid since 2017.
-His clients mostly consist of Ukrainian and Crimean Tatar political prisoners in Russian-occupied Crimea, as well as Ukrainian prisoners of war and civilians who were abducted and charged with criminal offenses by the Russian authorities.
+Aleksey Ladin is a Russian human rights defender and lawyer.
+Since 2015 he has been working to provide legal aid to Ukrainians who have been persecuted by Russia on politically motivated charges.
+His human rights work has included representing human rights organisation Agora and working as an independent lawyer.
+In 2017 he moved from the city of Tumen to Russian-occupied Crimea to be closer to his clients who, at that point, mostly consisted of Ukrainian and Crimean Tatar political prisoners in Russian-occupied Crimea, as well as Ukrainian prisoners of war and civilians who were abducted and charged with criminal offences by the Russian authorities.

 #Crimea General Context